-Vitamin B-12, also known as cobalamin, is an essential nutrient in the B-complex of the eight B water-soluble vitamins.
-This nutrient must be consumed through animal foods (although supplementation may be more ideal) to ensure adequate intake.
-Vitamin B-12 is structurally the largest and most complex of all the vitamins that have been discovered, and a surge of research is coming to the forefront displaying its awesome power in human health.
+Vitamin B12 is structurally one of the largest and most complex of all the vitamins that have been discovered and a surge of research is coming to the forefront displaying its awesome power in human health.
+Because you can only obtain B12 from animal foods, supplementation is ideal.

 What Constitutes Deficiency?